 - Will you be picking up additional passengers along the way?
 If so, how many?

-- Will any members of your group require a handicap accessible bus?
+- Will any members of your group require a wheelchair-accessible bus?

-- What bus amenities are most important to your group?
+- Which bus amenities are most important to your group?

 Which bus company should I hire?